 Get to know the newest member of the Encore Azalea family, the Autumn Bonfire!

-- Additionally, use them as background structure for perennials and annuals in a garden bed.
-The Bonfire functions perfectly as a backdrop for perennials and annuals, and provides its classic blooms for an additional spectacle.
+Additionally, use them as background structures for perennials and annuals in a garden bed.
+The Bonfire functions perfectly as a backdrop for perennials and annuals and provides its classic blooms for an additional spectacle.

 Encore Azalea Care Tips